 Staff

-- Alison Brien – Class teacher / Assistant Head with responsibility for Years 1, 2 and 3
+- Alex Vaughan – Class Teacher and Assistant Head with responsibility for Years 1, 2 and 3

 - Nicola Arrevillagas – Class Teacher